 In the remaining of this clause, reference is to one HARQ-ACK codebook and to DCI formats that schedule PDSCH reception, or indicate SPS PDSCH release, or indicate SCell dormancy without scheduling a PDSCH reception and are associated with the HARQ-ACK codebook.

+If a UE is expected to receive SPS PDSCHs in a slot according to Clause 5.1 of [6] and Clause 11.1 for SPS PDSCH transmission occasions of TBs for SPS configurations that are indicated to be released by a DCI format, the UE is not expected to receive the DCI format in the slot if the end of the last symbol of the PDCCH reception is after the end of a last symbol of any of the SPS PDSCH transmission occasion(s) that are expected to be received.